 The U.S. central banking system—the Federal Reserve, or the Fed—has come under heightened focus in the wake of the 2007–2009 global financial crisis, while its role in setting economic policy dramatically expanded.
 Post-crisis, the Fed faced scrutiny for its unorthodox monetary policy, known as quantitative easing (QE), which helped sustain the recovery but ballooned the Fed’s total assets from $869 billion in 2007 to nearly $4.5 trillion in 2017.
 At the same time, the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act [PDF] redefined the central bank’s responsibility for evaluating the health of the nation’s financial system.

 Since 2015, the Fed has focused on returning to a more normalized monetary policy.
-As Fed Chair Janet Yellen oversaw rising rates throughout 2016 and 2017, she announced the winding down of QE, a process known as tapering that could have uncertain consequences for global markets.
+Former Fed Chair Janet Yellen oversaw rising rates throughout 2016 and 2017 and announced the end of QE, a process known as tapering.
+President Donald J. Trump broke with precedent in 2018 by replacing Yellen with businessman and sitting Fed Governor Jerome Powell, the first non-economist to hold the post since the 1970s.
+Powell largely supported Yellen’s approach to unwinding the Fed’s unorthodox policies, but how he proceeds could have major implications for market stability.

 The Fed’s Dual Mandate